 We support and train students on what neurological conditions are, the principals of involving and engaging patients and public in research and co-designing for people with mobility challenges

-We supply adaptive equipment that is not currently available through the NHS or government funding, to address the challenges and needs for people with neurological conditions
+We support the development and supply of innovative adaptive equipment and technology that is not easily accessible or available through the NHS or government funding to ease everyday challenges of living with a neurological condition

 We increase awareness and knowledge of neurological conditions and research on these types of illnesses using effective high-impact methods and events that are backed by over six years of research and data.

 Sue Austin shares how she pushes the boundaries of neurological disability by experimenting with the materials of her wheelchair.